-As part of this continued monitoring, we surveyed 200 sites in 2017.
-These sites were a random subset of sites initially surveyed in 2014 and the same sites surveyed in 2015 and 2016.
+As part of this continued monitoring, we surveyed 198 sites in 2018.
+These sites were a random subset of sites initially surveyed in 2014 and the same sites surveyed in 2015-2017, except for two sites which were inaccessible due to fire.
+Of the 198 sites, 163 were surveyed twice.
+Forest fires and fire-related National Forest closures prohibited us from completing second surveys in 35 sites.
+However, our data were still sufficient to estimate occupancy and detection probabilities.

 We analyzed the data under a multistate occupancy modeling framework.
-Using this model we were able to estimate the site occupancy probabilities for MSO in 2014-2017 as well as the probability that an occupied site contained a pair of MSOs.
-The probabilities for occupancy and conditional occupancy by pairs of Mexican Spotted Owls show similar trends.
-Both increased from 2014 to 2015 then held stable from 2015 to 2017.
+Using this model we were able to estimate the site occupancy probabilities for MSO in 2014-2018 as well as the probability that an occupied site contained a pair of MSOs.
+The probability of site occupancy increased from 2014 to 2016 and decreased from 2016 to 2018.
+The conditional probability that an occupied site contained a pair of MSOs remained constant across years.

 These models also account for imperfect detection.
-Detection probability was influenced by ordinal data, wind, and noise levels.
-Unsurprisingly, wind and noise had a negative impact on detection probability.
-Detection improved as the season progressed either from different behavioral responses of the owls during different periods of the breeding season or because of improving survey skill of the technicians.
+Detection probability was influenced by ordinal date and wind levels.
+Unsurprisingly, wind had a negative impact on detection probability.
+Detection improved as the season progressed in sites with pairs of owls.
+This is likely due to different behavioral responses of the owls during different stages of the breeding season.
 We also found that detection probability was higher for pairs than for single owls.

-In summary, the sampling frame and survey methods used in 2014 provided the framework needed to continue to monitor site occupancy by Mexican Spotted Owls in the Southwestern Region of the US Forest Service in 2015-2017.
+In summary, the sampling frame and survey methods used in 2014 provided the framework needed to continue to monitor site occupancy by Mexican Spotted Owls in the Southwestern Region of the US Forest Service in 2015-2018.
 This framework may be expanded or adapted for monitoring Mexican Spotted Owls in additional areas of their range.
 Additional years of data collection will allow us to expand the analysis to answer pertinent questions about what factors drive the occupancy dynamics which will inform management of this sensitive species.